 This is a rush transcript.
 Copy may not be in its final form.

 Although it’s rarely discussed in the corporate media, a grassroots movement for impeachment has been rapidly building.
-A recent poll by the American Research Group found about 45% of the country the US House of Representatives beginning impeachment proceedings against Bush and Cheney.
-Meanwhile, on Capitol Hill fifteen co-sponsors have signed onto Congressmember Dennis Kucinich’s bill of impeachment against Vice President Cheney, and more than eighty towns and cities have passed pro-impeachment resolutions.
+A recent poll by the American Research Group found about 45 percent of the country supports the U.S. House of Representatives beginning impeachment proceedings against Bush and Cheney.
+Meanwhile, on Capitol Hill 15 co-sponsors have signed onto Congressmember Dennis Kucinich’s bill of impeachment against Vice President Cheney, and more than 80 towns and cities have passed pro-impeachment resolutions.

 We welcome you all to Democracy Now!
 Cindy Sheehan, first, well, I spoke to you when you announced your basically retirement as the public face of the peace movement in this country.
 What happened?

 CINDY SHEEHAN: Well, you know, and on your show I did say that we were almost doing this like closing up a factory, retooling, and were going to come back stronger and in a new direction.
 We didn’t plan on coming back with our new organization, People for Humanity, until August.
 We’re going to Jordan and Syria to visit Iraqi refugee camps to expose those crimes against humanity of the Bush administration.
 The refugee crisis in the Middle East is a disaster.
 It’s a humanitarian crisis.
 And when George Bush pardoned Scooter — I mean, commuted Scooter Libby’s sentence, we came back sooner than we expected, and we started our journey on July 10 from Crawford, symbolically walking away from that part of our activism to a new part.
 And I announced before we left that if Nancy Pelosi didn’t put impeachment on the table, I would run against her as an Independent in California’s 8th.